Lab-Topology-Builder/LTB-K8s-Backend/docs/architecture/k8s-ltb-architecture.md

   - Lab deployments
   - Reservations

-There is a possibility to reuse parts of the existing frontend from the KVM/Docker based LTB.
+There is a possibility to reuse parts of the existing frontend from the KVM/Docker-based LTB.

 ## API